godot-rust/gdnative-book/src/rust-binding/to-variant-from-variant-export.md

 # ToVariant, FromVariant and Export

-As seen in [the previous section](./properties.md), the `#[property]` attribute of the [NativeClass] procedural macro is a powerful tool for to automatically configuring properties with your Godot.
+As seen in [the previous section](./properties.md), the `#[property]` attribute of the [`NativeClass`](https://docs.rs/gdnative/latest/gdnative/derive.NativeClass.html) procedural macro is a powerful tool to automatically configure properties with Godot.

 One constraint of the `#[property]` attribute is that it requires that all attributed property types implement `ToVariant`, `FromVariant` and `Export` in order to interface with Godot.